-As I revealed in this post, I am new to the whole “actually dealing with trying to stay in recovery from an addiction that covered up some really negative emotions.”
+As I revealed in this post, I am deeply into trying to stay in recovery from an addiction that covered up some really negative emotions.
 And wow, has it been a lesson.
-I mean, I have known and dated addicts my whole pre-married life, and I have studied and had a deep intellectual understanding of addiction for decades, but never did I actively try to heal my own because I was not aware of the important/necessary emotions I was covering up.
+I mean, I have known and dated addicts my whole adult life, and I have studied and had a deep intellectual understanding of addiction for decades, but never did I actively try to heal my own because I conveniently kept myself unaware of the important/necessary emotions I was covering up.
 Now that the process of uncovering and healing the emotions has begun, so has the process of sticking to my recovery from addiction.

 These are my basic strategies, probably subject to change.
 I am no expert, just a person dealing with healing and wanting to share what I do.

 This post is about my dreams.
-It’s about the dreams that I left to die a sad and lonely death while I pursued what I had convinced myself were “smarter” goals.
-In 2009, I walked away from my dreams (a second time) and into what would be the most difficult period of my life, fighting for things I did not believe in, getting farther and farther away from my dreams and from myself in the process.
+It’s about the dreams that I neglected while I pursued what I had convinced myself were “smarter” (i.e., someone else's) goals.
+In 2009, I walked away from my dreams (a second time!) and into what would become the most difficult period of my life, fighting for things I did not believe in, getting farther and farther away from myself in the process.

-When I was about 10 years old, I was told I had scoliosis (curvature of the spine).
 At about the same time, I was told I was a likely candidate for Marfan Syndrome, a potentially deadly disorder of the aortic valve.
 I was pulled from daily gym class and spent that hour each day in the library with the "special" kids.
 I was required to have echocardiograms and EKGs every 6 months for the foreseeable future, if not the rest of my life.
-I don't remember if it was a few months or a year later, but sometime after that initial diagnostic period, I was fitted for a back brace.
-I was expected to wear it 23 hours a day until I stopped growing--approximately 6 years.
-Yeah, right.